smit-collab/smit-collab.github.io/sample_page_1.md

-For more details see [Stock Market Analysis](https://github.com/smit-collab/Tableau-Visualizations).
+For more details see [Foreign direct investment](https://github.com/smit-collab/Tableau-Visualizations).